 - You pay a regular premium for that coverage, even if you don’t use it

 - There is usually a deductible (amount you pay before your plan starts paying) that you need to meet, in addition to your premium

 - The language is similar.
 If you understand what a deductible is for another kind of insurance, it also applies to your health coverage

 How it’s different:

 - The stakes are higher.
 When your toddler has a high fever, your first priority is to get him to the doctor for care right now.
 But those shingles that blew off your garage roof?
 They can probably wait.

 - You’ll likely use your health coverage more often than you would file a claim for homeowner’s insurance or need to get your car fixed after an accident

-- Preventive care is free, and we want you to take advantage of routine exams, tools and other resources that support your well-being.
+- Preventive health care is free and can lower your costs when you use it.
+And we want you to take advantage of it.
+What is preventive care?
+It’s the routine exams, immunizations and health screenings you do before you’re sick to stay healthy.
 Your car’s upkeep, on the other hand?
 You’re responsible, since auto insurance doesn’t cover oil changes or other maintenance.

 I like to remind people that health plans exist to keep them healthy.
 No matter what level of coverage you’re considering, I recommend starting with a list of what’s important for the health of your family, and the right plan will become clear.